commercialhaskell/describe/README.md

 ## Example

-The main use-case is figuring out how GHC parses infix operators:
+The main use-case is figuring out how infix operators are parsed:

 ``` haskell
 > :describe x <$> y <|> h <* p <*> k